AVMA Members: Get dental health materials to use in your clinic.

 Pet Dental Health Month

-Pet Dental Care Brochure (PDF) - Available in both English and Spanish.
+Pet Dental Care Brochure (PDF) - Available in both English and Spanish (Cuidado Dental de su Mascota).
 AVMA members receive pricing discounts.

 Podcast: The importance of pet dental health